+IP REVIEW ITEMS UPDATED 2020-01-24

 [TBD: This version of the file contains both suggested edits incl. typo correction (change tracked) as well as comments marked with “TBD”.
 The Integration Panel asks the Latin GP to review these and make the appropriate changes to the proposal document before resubmitting.]